WEIGHTING, BENCHMARKS AND ESTIMATION PROCEDURES

 Person and household weights are calibrated to independent estimates of the population of interest, referred to as 'benchmarks'.
 Weights calibrated against population benchmarks ensure that the survey estimates conform to independently estimated distributions of the population rather than to the distribution within the sample itself.
 Calibration to benchmarks helps to compensate for over- or under-enumeration of particular categories of persons and households, which may occur due to the random nature of sampling or non-response.

-The NHS was benchmarked to the estimated resident population living in private dwellings in non-Very Remote areas of Australia at 31 October 2011, based on the 2006 Census of Population and Housing.
+All person weights (including biomedical) were benchmarked to the estimated resident population living in private dwellings in non-Very Remote areas of Australia at 31 October 2011, based on the 2006 Census of Population and Housing.
 Excluded from these benchmarks were persons living in discrete Aboriginal and Torres Strait Islander communities, as well as a small number of persons living within Collection Districts that include Aboriginal and Torres Strait Islander communities.
 The benchmarks and hence the estimates from the survey do not (and are not intended to) match estimates of the total Australian estimated resident population (which include persons living in Very Remote areas of Australia and persons in non-private dwellings) obtained from other sources.

 Calibration to household level benchmarks